alex-petrenko/curious-rl/README.md

 # Curious RL

 Re-implementation of the 2017 paper "Curiosity-driven Exploration by Self-supervised Prediction" by Deepak Pathak et al.
 ([arXiv link](https://arxiv.org/pdf/1705.05363.pdf)).
-This was a project for the course EE556 in University of Southern California.
+This was a class project for the course EE556 at University of Southern California.

 Original imlementation by the author can be found here: https://github.com/pathak22/noreward-rl